-There are a few items to consider when choosing a wireless provider, one is to make sure the carrier has good coverage in the areas where you live, work and play.
-This often means you look towards one of the four major carriers; AT&T, Verizon, T-Mobile or Sprint.
+There are a few items to consider when choosing a wireless provider, one is to make sure the carrier has good coverage in the areas where you live, work, and play.
+This often means you look towards one of the major carriers; AT&T, Verizon, or T-Mobile.
 After all, there is some name recognition.
-The four major carriers also have the network infrastructure, which goes back to making sure you will have good coverage.
+The major carriers also have the network infrastructure, which goes back to making sure you will have good coverage.

 However, you shouldn’t forget about the smaller carriers.
 These smaller carriers are referred to as MVNO carriers, and they not only use the networks of the four major carriers — but they are often able to offer service at a lower price.
 In this article, we’re going to discuss switching from Verizon to an MVNO carrier that uses the Verizon network — with the intent of spending less each month.

 MVNO stands for Mobile Virtual Network Operator.
 An MVNO is a carrier that leases network access from one of the major carriers, in this case, Verizon.
 An MVNO carrier leases this network access in bulk, so it can be resold, which means they are often able to offer lower prices.
 Essentially, this means you will be able to spend less while still using the same network.

 MVNO carriers typically also operate on a BYOP (Bring Your Own Phone) setup.
 This allows you to use the phone you currently have or even buy a newish used phone.
 So…by using an MVNO carrier you can spend less on your service, and also spend less on your phone.
 After all, buying a newish phone will be far less as compared to buying a new phone at retail pricing.

 The potential of using the same network while saving money may have some ready to immediately jump to an MVNO.
 But before you make the switch — there are a few items to consider, such as network coverage and roaming.